• Skip to primary navigation

 En Español Recipe ↆ

-A flavorful, juicy, colorful smoked pork chop rice recipe, Dominican locrio de chuleta ahumada is one of our favorite arroz (rice) dishes, and always welcome on our table.
-This is going to be an instant hit with your Dominican family or guests.
+A very popular, juicy, colorful smoked pork chop rice recipe, Dominican locrio de chuleta ahumada is one of our favorite arroz (rice) dishes and is always welcome on our table.
+This easy dinner recipe is surely going to be an instant hit with your Dominican family or guests.

 JUMP TO: show ↓